 Iveay and Giddey should be the starting backcourt.
 Bulls should be monitoring that till end of year.

 Ivey needs a full off-season of regular rest, rehab and workouts to get back close to where he was.
-He went 10.5 months barely walking between the surgeries he had on both legs, had a small ramp up period, then instantly went to playing basketball 3-4 nights per week against the best players in the world.
+He went 10.5 months barely walking between the surgeries he had on both legs, had a 4 week ramp up period (without a training camp), then instantly started playing basketball 3-4 nights per week against the best players in the world.
+It’s silly to think he’d be the same player right away after going through all that.

 Don’t give up on him yet.